subnr01/javasmartphone/snatara1_Assignment1/ParkingTicket/README.txt

 of the police officer who issues the parking ticket.

-When a ParkedCar is instantiated, it has the information on the purchased parking minutes.
+When a ParkedCar is instantiated, it has the information on the minutes that the car has been parked.

 The PoliceOfficer object is responsible for determining whether an offence is committed or not.